Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 To do otherwise makes it too easy to make false assumptions.
 And, too easy to apply human emotions to a situation that really has nothing to do with us.
 We may assume because we would be lonely living in solitary confinement, a betta fish must be as well.

-Not so.
+This one of the most common misconceptions when it comes to betta fish.
+Your betta isn't lonely, and he isn't like you or me.
 Your betta fish is a different kind of critter, with different needs and concerns, who can live happily by himself.

 Do Betta Fish Get Bored?